Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Introduction

-You will be introduced to the key skills and knowledge that underpins successful crime writing.
-These will include the organisational skills required for plotting, character development and narrative technique.
-You will also be introduced to constructive and focused critical reflection of your work and support the development of rewriting/drafting skills.
+To develop the key skills and knowledge that underpin successful crime writing.
+These will include the organisation required for plotting, character development and narrative technique.
+It will also introduce you to constructive and focused critical reflection of your work and support the development of rewriting/drafting skills.

 Skills development